Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-79-the-long-fight.md

 Discombobulated was fine.
 It may take some time to fix that, of course, but his bravery had bought them the time he needed.
 First thing’s first.

-“You’re tired, Bumpkin.
-I’ve got the nest-bed just the way you like it.”
+"You’re tired, Bumpkin.
+I’ve got the nest-bed just the way you like it."

 Daar wagged his tail, once.
-“Sleep does sound kinda nice…what ‘bout tomorrow?”
+"Sleep does sound kinda nice…what ‘bout tomorrow?"

-“We’ll worry about tomorrow, tomorrow.
-Now come,” she walked toward the nest-bed, and Daar followed automatically.
-“This bed is too big for me to warm by myself.”
+"We’ll worry about tomorrow, tomorrow.
+Now come," she walked toward the nest-bed, and Daar followed automatically.
+"This bed is too big for me to warm by myself."

 He chittered gently, circled around a few times, kneaded at it for a bit, and found a comfortable spot, much the same as he always did.